iclr-blogposts/2024/_posts/2024-05-07-mode-switching.md

 if at all.
 This creates a distribution of exploitation action proportions per episode that is more extreme than that of monolithic policies, yet it is still not as extreme as using a single mode throughout the entire episode.
-Investigations of methods with having similar interpolative characteristics have been conducted recently; for example, an action noise called pink noise <d-cite key="eberhard2022pink"></d-cite> was recently introduced that achieved better performance than white and red noise.
+Investigations of methods having similar interpolative characteristics have been conducted recently; for example, an action noise called pink noise <d-cite key="eberhard2022pink"></d-cite> was recently introduced that achieved better performance than white and red noise.
 Pink noise is more temporally-correlated than white noise but not as much as red noise.
 Here, we investigate the return of the most extreme episodes in exploitation proportion.

-We perform an experiment to compare the the return of the episodes with highest exploitation proportions between switching and monolithic policies.
+We perform an experiment to compare the return of the episodes with highest exploitation proportions between switching and monolithic policies.
-The proportions of  top 10 of 100 episodes of each epoch and game were averaged for each mode.
-Then, a ratio between the averages of switching and monolithic policies was computed for epoch and game and then averaged across games.
+The returns of the top 10 of 100 episodes ranked by exploitation proportion of each epoch and game were averaged.
+Then, a ratio between the averages of switching and monolithic policies was computed and averaged across games.
 The results are plotted in Figure 11.
 There does not appear to be a clear trend aside from the ratio hovering mostly above 1.00, indicating that the top exploitation episodes of switching policies accrue more return than those of monolithic policies.

 <div class="row mt-3">